niclabs/dtc/readme.md

  - `maxPinLen` is the maximum length for the PINs.
  - `maxSessionCount` is the maximum number of simultaneous sessions.
  - `databaseType` is the type of the storage for the HSM.
 Currently the only value available is `sqlite3`.
  - `slots` defines the slots available on the HSM.
-Each slot has a `label` field, representing the slot name. the HSM creates by default a `TCBHSM` slot with default credentials (1234), that can be changed at will using the default Criptoki API.
+Each slot has a `label` field, representing the slot name, and a `PIN` field, used in token creation only. the HSM creates by default the slots defined here.

 Also, there are two extra configurations outside `general` option: